YEI UCAS free application guide for 2027 entry.

 (easy way to get admissions tutors to love you)

-More importantly, passion for a subject is really easy to show if you’re genuinely interested in academic research in your field.
 If you can engage with research (even at a basic level), it signals that you’re already thinking like a uni student, not just an A-level student.

 What this looks like in practice: